 Getting Hearing Aids

-Once you have told us your history and your personal expectations with regard to your hearing, we provide you with detailed advice on the most appropriate hearing aid technology, amplification products and treatment options to meet your requirements.
+After a through history of your medical condition and your personal expectations regarding your hearing, we will provide you with detailed explanation on the most appropriate hearing aid technology, amplification products and treatment options to meet your requirements.
 Below are some questions to think about:

-• Which aid best suits your hearing loss or your personal situation?
-A Completely-in-the Ear, In-the-Canal, In-the-Ear (ITE), or behind-the-ear aid (BTE) aid?
+• Which style of hearing aid to you prefer?
+A invisible-in-the-canal, Completely-in-the canal, In-the-Canal, In-the-Ear (ITE), or behind-the-ear aid (BTE) aid?

 Hearing Aid Dispensing & Fitting